prashant-kapri/ramp-fe-challenge/README.md

 **Actual:** When you reach the end of the data, the **View More** button is still showing and you are still able to click the button.
 If you click it, the page crashes.

+**Solution:** Just by adding a condition in app.tsx for the view more button, we can handle both the problems for this particular bug. i.e by putting an AND condition of paginatedTransactions?.nextPage with transactions != null condition.

 # Bug 7: Approving a transaction won't persist the new value

 _You need to fix some of the previous bugs in order to reproduce_